-18.54.0430 PERMIT SUBMITTAL REQUIREMENTS
+18.54.040 PERMIT SUBMITTAL REQUIREMENTS

-- A. Permit Application.
-Prior to any tree removal, site clearing or work within the CRZ, a Tree Removal Permit application must be submitted to the Department of Community Development containing the following information: - 1.
-Site Plan of the proposal showing: - Diameter, species name, location and canopy of existing Significant Trees in relation to proposed and existing structures, utility lines, and construction limit line; - b.
-Identification of all Significant Trees to be removed and/or relocated;
+A. Permit Application.
+Prior to any tree removal or site clearing, or work within the Critical Root Zone, a Tree Removal Permit application must be submitted to the Department of Community Development containing the following information:

-Commented [CL9]: Mix of Lake Forest Park and current exemptions in TMC 18.54
+- 1. Site Plan of the proposal showing: - Diameter, species name, location and canopy of existing Significant Trees in relation to proposed and existing structures, utility lines, and construction limit line; - b.
+Identification of all Significant Trees to be removed and/or relocated; - c.
+Existing and proposed topography of the site at 2-foot contour intervals; and - d.
+Limits of any sensitive area and sensitive area buffer and/or shoreline jurisdiction. - 2.
+Landscape Plan for the proposal showing: - Diameter, species name, spacing and location of replacement trees to be planted; - Diameter, species name and location of all Significant Trees to be retained; and - vegetation protection measures consistent with the criteria in TMC 18.54.060 - Professional review or recommendation.
+Assessment prepared by an ISA Certified Arborist addressing the following: